anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 ### [Keywords](https://clojure.org/reference/data_structures#Keywords)

-Clojure has an interesting data type known as Keywords, which is missing from most of the other languages.
+Clojure has an interesting data type known as _Keywords_, which is missing from most of the other languages.
 For now you can think of keywords mostly as weird cousin of string.
 It is popular especially as key values in maps,